drskaf/Perf_Style_Transfer/README.md

 5. 1.
 PS.py: Perceptual Similarity score, the higher the score the more similar the stylised image to original map.
    2. FID.py: Frechet Inception Distance, the lower the score the more similar extracted features.
    3. IS.py: Inception Score, normally 1 -1000, higher is better, unless falling outside the range, meaning more diverse and less authentic.
    4. MSE.py: Mean Squared Error difference from content images, the lower the more preserved contents.
+   5. SSIM.py: Structural Similarity Index, the higher value the more preservation to structural information.